janelia-arduino/TMC2209/README.md

 On some Arduino boards (e.g. Uno, Nano, Mini, and Mega) pins 0 and 1 are used for communication with the computer on the serial port named "Serial".
 Pins 0 and 1 cannot be used on these boards to communicate with the TMC2209.
 Connecting anything to these pins can interfere with that communication, including causing failed uploads to the board.

-Arduino boards with additional serial ports, such as "Serial1" and "Serial2", can use those ports to communicate with the TMC2209.
+Arduino boards with additional hardware serial ports, such as "Serial1" and "Serial2", can use those ports to communicate with the TMC2209.

 ### Teeny Serial